-- (2) Any country of the Union may at any time in writing notify the Government of the Swiss Confederation that this Convention shall cease to apply to all or any of the territories which have been made the subject of a notification under the preceding paragraph, and the Convention shall cease to apply in the territories named in such notification twelve months after its receipt by the Government of the Swiss Confederation. - (3) All notifications given to the Government of the Swiss Confederation in accordance with the provisions of paragraph (1) and (2) of this Article shall be communicated by that Government to all the countries of the Union.
+- (1) Any country of the Union may at any time in writing notify the Swiss Government that this Convention shall apply to its overseas territories, colonies, protectorates, territories under its trusteeship, or to any other territory for the international relations of which it is responsible, and the Convention shall thereupon apply to all the territories named in such notification, as from a date determined in accordance with Article 25, paragraph 3.
+In the absence of such notification, the Convention shall not apply to such territories. - (2) Any country of the Union may at any time in writing notify the Government of the Swiss Confederation that this Convention shall cease to apply to all or any of the territories which have been made the subject of a notification under the preceding paragraph, and the Convention shall cease to apply in the territories named in this notification twelve months after its receipt by the Government of the Swiss Confederation. - (3) All notifications given to the Government of the Swiss Confederation in accordance with the provisions of paragraphs 1 and 2 of this Article shall be communicated by that Government to all the countries of the Union.

 - (1) This Convention shall replace, in relations between the countries of the Union, the Convention of Berne of the 9th September 1886, and the subsequent revisions thereof.
-The Instruments previously in force shall continue to be applicable in relations with countries which do not ratify this Convention. - (2) The countries on whose behalf this Convention is signed may retain the benefit of the reservations which they have previously formulated, on condition that they make a declaration to that effect at the time of the deposit of their ratifications. - (3) Countries which are at present members of the Union, but on whose behalf this Convention is not signed, may accede to it at any time, in the manner provided for in Article 25.
-In that event they shall enjoy the benefit of the provisions of the preceding paragraph.
+The instruments previously in force shall continue to be applicable in relations with countries which do not ratify this Convention. - (2) The countries on whose behalf this Convention is signed may retain the benefit of the reservations which they have previously formulated, on condition that they make declaration to that effect at the time of the deposit of their ratifications. - (3) countries which are at present members of the Union, but on whose behalf this Convention is not signed, may accede to it at any time in the form provided for in Article 25.
+In that event they may enjoy the benefit of the provisions of the preceding paragraph.

-A dispute between two or more countries of the Union concerning the interpretation or application of this Convention, not settled by negotiation, shall be brought before the International Court of Justice for determination by it, unless the countries concerned agree on some other method of settlement.
+A dispute between two or more countries of the Union, concerning the interpretation or application of this Convention, not settled by negotiation, shall be brought before the International Court of Justice for determination by it, unless the countries concerned agree on some other method of settlement.

 The country requesting that the dispute should be brought before the Court shall inform the International Office; the Office shall bring the matter to the attention of the other countries of the Union.